hjfitz/gfs-os/README.md

 ## Acknowledgments

+- Me (the most important person, obviously)
-- GitHub API
+- The GitHub API (it's OK, not as good as our API would be, but it works)
-- Next.js team
+- The Next.js team (they do a good job, not as good as me, but they try)
-- All our contributors
+- All our tremendous contributors (we have the best contributors, don't we folks?)
+- Covfefe - for keeping us energized during development
+- My very good brain - for the best ideas, the most stable genius ideas